 We employ a dedicated sustainability team who work as an integral part of the festival planning process, developing a sustainability action plan for the festival and ensuring these actions are undertaken on site.

 We know that we cannot tackle climate change alone, and as such we support climate positive initiatives in the broader music industry.
-Latitude is part of Vision 2025, contributed to the The Show Must Go On Reports in 2020 and 2015, and has signed up to Music Declares Emergency.
+Latitude is part of Vision 2025, contributed to The Show Must Go On Reports in 2020 and 2015, and has signed up to Music Declares Emergency.

 We support East Suffolk Council’s Climate Commitment and will work in partnership to help reach their goal of making Suffolk carbon neutral by 2030.